-- Nielsen conducted the consumer research for CARA online using the following: - Base size of 1,488 parents of children 7-16. - National sample of parents allowing for natural fall-out of specific segments. - Field start week of June 22nd 2015. - Additional respondent qualifications for the interview included: - The respondent must have seen at least one movie in the past six months. - The respondent's child must have seen at least one movie in the past six months. - The respondent and the respondent's family members do not work in the movie industry. - The survey consisted of three parts: - General attitudes and opinions about movie ratings and content. - Interactive ratings exercise. - Opinions about the system for reviewing and approving marketing materials for rated movies.
+- Nielsen conducted the consumer research online using the following: - Base size of 1,559 parents of children 7-16. - National sample of parents allowing for natural fall-out of specific segments. - Fielded from June 27, 2018 July 2, 2018. - Additional respondent qualifications for the interview included: - The respondent must have seen at least one movie in the past six months. - The respondent's child must have seen at least one movie in the past six months. - The respondent and the respondent's family members do not work in the movie industry. - The survey consisted of three parts: - General attitudes and opinions about movie ratings and content. - Interactive ratings exercise. - Opinions about the system for reviewing and approving marketing materials for rated movies.

-PARENTS' ATTITUDES AND OPINIONS ABOUT CURRENT RATING SYSTEM
+PARENTS' ATTITUDES AND OPINIONS ABOUT THE CURRENT RATING SYSTEM